SiphosethuLokwe/TheCantine/README.md

 }

 Security Microservice
 The security microservice is responsible for generating and validating JWT tokens.
-TheCantine application uses these tokens to secure its API endpoints.
+CantinaAPI application uses these tokens to secure its API endpoints.
 Example: BearerTokenMiddleware.cs

 public class BearerTokenMiddleware